-During the quarter ended August 31, 2017, a total of 300,000 Shares were issued to three officers as stock compensation.
-Total value of \$107,625 has been recorded for the stock compensation.
-175,000 granted shares valued at \$367,500 have been canceled as stock compensation to Mr. Robert Ireland upon his resignation.
+During the nine-month period ended November 30, 2017, 175,000 granted shares valued at \$367,500 have been canceled as stock compensation to Mr. Robert Ireland upon his resignation with the par value of \$175 reducing the balance of common stock outstanding.

-NOTE 9 - SUBSEQUENT EVENTS
+NOTE 9 - SUBSEQUENT EVENT